Introduction to the QUEST Program

 QUEST Application Process

-Current students with at least 5 semesters left at UMD and who are enrolled in the Robert H. Smith School of Business, A. James Clark School of Engineering, or College of Computer, Mathematical, and Natural Sciences are invited to apply to become a part of QUEST at the end of the Fall semester.
+Current students with at least 5 semesters left at UMD and who are enrolled in the Robert H. Smith School of Business, A. James Clark School of Engineering, or College of Computer, Mathematical, and Natural Sciences are invited to apply to become a part of QUEST.

 QUEST is a challenging action learning program focusing on quality management, process improvement and system design in a team setting.
 Students follow a series of five courses during the three year program and participate in co-curricular learning and community events each semester.
 After successful completion of the program, students receive a citation on their diploma, not to mention access to the QUEST network of alumni, friends, and corporate sponsors during their time in the program.